brunomuratore/AxiomMind/README.md

 The project was built by [Bruno Muratore](https://www.linkedin.com/in/brunomuratore) and [Felipe Sanchez](https://br.linkedin.com/in/sanchezit/en).

-Challenges one and three (back-end) were implemented by Bruno and challenge two (front-end) was implemented by Felipe.
+Challenges one and three (back-end and IA) were implemented by Bruno and challenge two (front-end) was implemented by Felipe.

 ### 3. How to setup/run